-6. Holding canvas with grid side up and following the chart in the image on the left, cross-stitch design from back side using tapestry needle and orange yarn.
+6. Holding canvas with grid side up and following the chart below, cross-stitch design from back side using tapestry needle and orange yarn.
 To do this, push needle down into fabric (from grid/back side to front) for first half of cross-stitch and bring it back up from front to back for second half of cross-stitch.
 Check stitches on front as you stitch.
 Knot tail on grid side for first stitch, weave tail from last stitch under previous stitches; trim ends.

 7. With front side facedown, insert a 17" copper pipe length into each canvas sleeve.
 Attach a 90° elbow to each end.

 8. Pick up canvas so front side faces out and, referring to photo, insert a 14" copper pipe length to each open elbow end to make four side supports for the frame.
 Attach a 90° elbow to each end.

 9. Insert a 9″ copper pipe length into two side elbows to make a side bottom support.
 Repeat on opposite side.